AdamPuckey/adampuckey.github.io/_posts/2024-11-06-Laptop rescue.md

 My back was hurting quite a bit by the time I moved the laptop to the floor and sat cross-legged.

 I then stayed up til 2am troubleshooting WEIRD stuff.
 Once the laptop was cleaned and reassembled, I tried installing Linux Mint Xfce on it.
 Linux Mint is a very lightweight operating system that is useful for breathing life into older machines.
-More info can be found <a href="https://linuxmint.com/">here<a>.

 The laptop booted into the installation USB fine, and even ran the install.
 I decided to wipe Windows 7, and all my documents, rather than install alongside it.
 Once the installation was complete and I tried to boot the laptop, I got the following error: